 What is a karambit?

-The karambit is a small, easily carried utility knife of Southeast Asian origin possessing a curved blade, ergonomic handle and one or two safety rings.
-It's designed for user safety in any situation, environment or condition, precision in use and maximum functionality no matter the task.
+The karambit is a curved knife originating in Southeast Asia.
+Most karambit knives are small and easily concealable.
+One of their most easily identifiable features is their safety ring at the end of the handle.
 According to Indonesian legend and tradition, the karambit's design is based on a tiger's claw.
 As such, this unique, curved blade readily lends itself to hooking, ripping, tearing and slicing.
+With its blade geometry, clean ergonomics, and secure grip, karambits offer functionality in all kinds of environments and situations.
 Dig deeper into karambit basics by reading our karambit overview.

 Where do karambits come from?

 The modern karambit has roots in Southeast Asia, most notably Indonesia and the Philippines.
 Karambit knives first surfaced in ancient Indonesia during the 11th century and quickly spread throughout the rest of Southeast Asia due to a thriving trade industry.
 Karambits made their way to the United States during the 20th century and were introduced into mainstream culture by practitioners of Filipino and Indonesian martial arts.
 Nowadays, quality handmade, custom, art/display and production karambits can be found in all corners of the world for any imaginable use or purpose.